Online Resource Allocation with Convex-set Machine-Learned Advice

 \begin{enumerate}

-\item \textit{Point estimate benchmark.} Under this benchmark, we consider a sample set $S_k$ with a size of $n\in \{10, 25\}$.
+\item \textit{Point estimate benchmark.} Under this benchmark, we consider a sample set $S_k$ with a size of $n\in \{10, 100\}$.
 To estimate the central location, we use the point estimate $(\widehat{x}_k, \widehat{y}_k) = \frac{1}{n}(\sum_{i\in S_k} x_i, \sum_{i\in S_k} y_i)$.
 We then use this point estimate to construct a convex set $\region_k$, which serves as an input for Algorithm \ref{alg:trans}. \footnote{ Our algorithm, when given point estimate advice \((x,y)\), mirrors the LP algorithm from \cite{balseiro2022single} at a high level.
 It assigns a constant protection level to high-reward agents until encountering \(x\) low-reward agents, similar to the \(Q_1\) protection level in \cite{balseiro2022single}.
 Both our method and the LP algorithm in \cite{balseiro2022single} incorporate adjustments when the decision-maker observes more than \(x\) low-reward agents.
 In \cite{balseiro2022single}, the LP algorithm may reduce \(Q_1\) to preserve capacity for additional high-reward agents.
 The setting of \(Q_1\) is influenced by the worst instances and the values of consistency and competitiveness parameters.
 In contrast, our algorithm explicitly derives a closed-form solution for the continuous decreasing protection level function by dynamically balancing the worst instances with the consistency and competitiveness parameters.}

 \item \textit{The BQ benchmark \citep{ball2009toward}.} This benchmark algorithm is the PLA with a fixed PL function as proposed by \cite{ball2009toward}.
 In this benchmark that we refer to as the \emph{BQ}, the PL is set to $\frac{1-r_{\ell}/r_h}{2-r_{\ell}/r_h}m =8$.